91Kis/91Video/SECURITY.md

 Preferred channel: **GitHub Private Vulnerability Reporting**
 Open the repository → **Security** → **Report a vulnerability**.

-If GitHub reporting is unavailable, you may email the maintainers (replace with your address).
+If GitHub reporting is unavailable, you may email the maintainers.
-- Email: <set-your-security-email@yourdomain> (optional)
+- Email: <Video91_official@hotmail.com>

 **Please include:**
 - A clear, reproducible description and impact